sander/lunacy/README.md

 ======

 Copyright 2012-2013 [Sander Dijkhuis](mailto:mail@sanderdijkhuis.nl).
 The source code is available under an Apache 2.0 license.

 The artwork used in Lunacy is not available under an open source or free software license.
+You can download [dl.playlunacy.com/visuals.zip](http://dl.playlunacy.com/visuals.zip) and extract it to the `visuals/` directory for testing.

 Developing the gameplay